BladeZhenLei/Homepage/README.md

 <br/>
 <a href="https://bladezhenlei.github.io/Gallery-Discrete/"> Discrete </a>
 <br/>
-for my archieve of mathematical arts.
+for archieves of mathematical arts.
 </p>

 <p align="center">